Kirkland Lake Gold reports new high-grade zones at Macassa and SMC

 “Today’s results highlight what we have often said, that while it is a historic mine, Macassa is a modern operation, with high-grade, low-cost production and substantial exploration potential that will support mining well into the future,” said company president and CEO Tony Makuch.

 “Early drilling in 2019 has successfully identified high-grade mineralization to the east, west and well below our existing Mineral Resource base in the SMC.
 In addition, areas running along the Amalgamated Break are extremely high-potential targets, the exploration of which will be enhanced immensely once we can drive underground exploration drifts off the #4 Shaft following its completion,” Makuch continued.

 “While not generally well understood, these areas represent a whole new chapter for exploration in the Kirkland Lake camp.
-At surface, the Amalgamated Break is a fault that runs parallel to the Main/’04 Break, the source for most of Kirkland Lake’s 25 million ounces of historic gold production.
+At the surface, the Amalgamated Break is a fault that runs parallel to the Main/’04 Break, the source for most of Kirkland Lake’s 25 million ounces of historic gold production.
 Unlike the Main/’04 Break, the Amalgamated Break is largely unexplored.
 The SMC is the first major high-grade zone discovered that is associated with the Amalgamated Break, and we are confident that there could be many more.
 In fact, with limited drilling, we have already identified two new areas of high-grade mineralization along the Break near our current mining operations.
 We will follow up on these results over the balance of this year and plan to expand our exploration efforts going forward.”